 Hebron is not a government sponsored trade school, and receives absolutely no government funding.
 Hebron Academy is a registered non-profit organization, and is sustained through private donations.
 Every student’s situation is unique.
 There are many bureaucratic processes to work through, and we try to work directly with students in whatever way makes sense for them.
 If a student is enrolled in trade school and wishes to come to Hebron, we work directly with the student and trade school director to ensure that we are working within the system and following rules while also helping to maximize the opportunities for each student.

-Hebron Academy accepts students ages 18 and older, from socially disadvantaged backgrounds all over Ukraine.
+Hebron Academy accepts students of age 18 and older, from socially disadvantaged backgrounds all over Ukraine.
 Many of our students are from the Eastern regions of Ukraine where they have been exposed to war zones and economically dire situations.
 Because there are such difficult life situations in Eastern regions, we focus much of our recruiting in these areas to provide opportunities where they are most needed.
 Most of our students are aged out orphans, and some are underprivileged youth whose families are unable to provide them with educational funding.

 Hebron is not the right path for all students.
 Students who will do well at Hebron will enjoy studying math, sciences, engineering, physics, and computers.
 Students who will adapt well to life at Hebron will be willing to follow a clean lifestyle based on Christian values, follow rules, study a lot, and work as a team within the Hebron family.
-New students will visit Hebron for a one-month trial period to see if the school and community is the right fit for them.
-At that time, if accepted, there is a student contract that is signed, agreeing to follow rules and eventually contribute a portion of first three years salary to support the next generation of students.
+New students will visit Hebron for a one-month testing period to see if the school and community is the right fit for them.
+At that time, if accepted, there is a student contract that is signed, agreeing to follow rules and eventually contribute a portion of two year salary to support the next generation of students.
 There are many wonderful non-profit programs that work to support aged-out orphans and under-privileged youth in Ukraine.
 Hebron seeks to serve those who have an aptitude for careers in the IT sector.
 We are very happy to network with other such programs in various spheres to share experiences and refer students between programs to find the best fit for each person.
 If you believe that Hebron may be the school for you or someone you know, please contact us by emailing, email@example.com OR by calling Ihor Bula at +38 098 119 17 61 OR Andrew Zolotukhin at +38 098 831 39 13

 One of our former students Ruslan posted in our FB Hebron group in Ukrainian, but I really wanted to share his message with my English-speaking friends.
 He talks about his feelings about how even though Hebron was not for him, he is still glad for the time he spent with us.
 Below is the translation of his post.
 "I was one of the students in Hebron at the very beginning.
 I am 20 y.o., an orphan from Kharkov oblast.
 I like this school, however I found out that programming is not for me.
-It was hard for me to grasp the logical thinking required to program.
+It was hard for me to grasp the logical thinking required to do programming.
 I decided that for now I was not able to study and left the school on my own will.
 Despite that, my life after Hebron changed a lot.
-I started to read more books, play more chess, improve my skills and my mental capacity.
+I started to read more books, play more chess, improved my skills and my mental capacity.
 In my orphanage I almost never studied since no one motivated me to do that.
 Hebron motivates me.
 I miss it and I hope to return.
 Such project is very important for us, graduate orphans.
 We all want good living.
 I can envy the boys who are there now, who can manage the studies, and who are on their way to good future.
 I hope I’ll see you soon, I miss you all!”
 Like Ruslan mentions in his posts, programming is not for everyone, but Hebron’s values and life lessons follow him even as he leaves Hebron.
 We have Rules, Christian Values, High Standards for Character, and a Strong Work Ethic.
 There are some rules and expectations that many students might not want to follow.
 After giving them a choice to follow or not, and considering each student’s situation, some leave us, and some later decide to return and study with us again.
 We are all ok with this; it is part of the journey.
 Of course, we want them all to stay, but they are young men with free will, and ultimately they have to make their own choices in life.
 We try to keep in touch with those students who leave us, and continue to encourage them in their journeys.
 Every person’s path is different, and we are thankful that God has blessed us to touch their lives in special ways.

 Hebron is a non-profit organization that is funded through private donations.